hrabalik/simdee/docs/reference/avx.md

 Defined in header `<simdee/simd_vectors/avx.hpp>`

 `sd::avx_` is an architecture-specific type family that employs the AVX instruction set and its extensions.
 If you use `sd::avx_` type family in your code, AVX support must be enabled.
-Unless the macro `SIMDEE_NEED_INT` is set to `0`, AVX2 support must be enabled.
+Additionally, unless the macro `SIMDEE_NEED_INT` is set to `0`, AVX2 support must be enabled.
 See guide on how to [enable instruction sets](../guides/config.md).

 `SIMDEE_NEED_INT` | required instruction set
 ------------------|--------------------------